zendframework/zf2-documentation/docs/languages/en/in-depth-guide/understanding-routing.rst

 ========================

 Right now we have a pretty solid set up for our module.
-However we're not really doing all too much yet, to be precise, all we do is display all ``Album`` entries on one page.
-In this chapter you will learn everything you need to know about the ``Router`` to create other routes to be able to display only a single album, to add new albums to your application and to edit and delete existing albums.
+However we're not really doing all too much yet, to be precise, all we do is display all ``Blog`` entries on one page.
+In this chapter you will learn everything you need to know about the ``Router`` to create other routes to be able to display only a single blog, to add new blogs to your application and to edit and delete existing blogs.

 Different route types